Bugis: The arrival of Austronesians

 Their Austronesian ancestors settled on Sulawesi around 2500 B.C.
 There is "historical linguistic evidence of some late Holocene immigration of Austronesian speakers to South Sulawesi from Taiwan" – which means that the Bugis have "possible ultimate ancestry in South China", and that as a result of this immigration, "there was an infusion of an exogenous population from China or Taiwan."
 Migration from South China by some of the paternal ancestors of the Bugis is also supported by studies of Human Y-chromosome DNA haplogroups.

-Christian Pelras, an anthropologist, hypothesized that the proto-Bugis were potentially arrived from abroad, possibly from Borneo, to the western seaboard of South Sulawesi.
-Their arrival was largely drawn to control the mineral and natural resources in the hinterland.
-As the group began to spread towards the interior of the present-day Bugis heartland, they become increasingly diverged from their neighbouring Makassarese, Mandarese and Torajan brethren; simultaneously, the proto-Bugis too would assimilated the former Austronesian tribes in the sparsely populated area, a process whereby the native populations would gradually adopt the language of the new arrivals.
-Hence, a redesigned hybrid-identity through ethnogenesis emerged, binding the original elements derived from the indigenous people together with the introduction of revolutionary techniques, items and ideas bought by the new settlers, including weaving, metal arts and theological doctrine.
-The society however, remains largely divided between two separate classes, the prevailing nobility and the common people.
+Christian Pelras, an anthropologist, hypothesized that the proto-Bugis may have arrived from abroad, possibly from Borneo, to the western seaboard of South Sulawesi.
+They were probably drawn to the mineral and natural resources in the hinterland.
+As the group began to spread towards the interior of the present-day Bugis heartland, they increasingly diverged from their neighbouring Makassarese, Mandarese and Torajan brethren; simultaneously, the proto-Bugis too would assimilate the former Austronesian tribes in the sparsely populated area, a process whereby the native populations would gradually adopt the language of the new arrivals.
+Hence, a new hybrid identity emerged through ethnogenesis, binding the original elements derived from the indigenous people together with the introduction of new techniques, items and ideas bought by the settlers, including weaving, metal arts and theological doctrine.
+The society, however, remains largely divided between two separate classes, the prevailing nobility and the common people.